-- 1. Grievant formally requests oral and written explanation from immediate supervisor.
-The supervisor has 15 days in which to respond. - 2.
-Within 30 days of receiving response from supervisor, the faculty member may file a grievance with the next administrative official (Dean or Palmetto College Chancellor).
-In tenure and promotion grievances, the official is expected to supply written summary of evaluations and reason for action.
-The official has 15 days to respond. - 3.
-Within 15 days of receiving response from the Dean, or the Palmetto College Chancellor, the grievant may request a review by the Provost.
+1. Grievant formally requests oral and written explanation from immediate supervisor.
+The supervisor has 15 days in which to respond.

+- 2. Within 30 days of receiving response from supervisor, the faculty member may file a grievance with the next administrative official (Dean of Academic and Student Affairs, Dean of Campus or Palmetto College Chancellor).
+The official has 15 days to respond.
+If this official is the Dean of Campus, step 3 below is skipped.
+If this official is the Chancellor, steps 3 and 4 below are skipped. - 3.
+Within 15 days of receiving response from the Dean of Academic and Student Affairs, the grievant may request a review by the Dean of Campus.
 A response is due in 15 days. - 4.
-Within 10 days of receiving response from the Provost, the grievant may submit the case to the Grievance Committee.
-The request for a hearing by the Grievance Committee should be sent to the Palmetto College Campuses Grievance Committee. - 5.
-The Grievance Committee will make its recommendation to the Palmetto College Chancellor within a 30-day period.
-A response from the Chancellor to the grievant relative to the Grievance Committee's recommendation is due within 15 days.

-6. Within 15 days of receiving response from the Palmetto College Chancellor, the grievant may request a final review by the President.
+Within 15 days of receiving response from the Dean of Campus, the grievant may request a review by the Palmetto College Chancellor.
+A response is due in 15 days. - 5.
+Within 10 days of receiving response from the Palmetto College Chancellor, the grievant may submit the case to the Palmetto College Campuses Grievance Committee. - 6.
+The Palmetto College Campuses Grievance Committee will make its recommendation to the Palmetto College Chancellor within a 30-day period.
+A response from the Chancellor to the grievant relative to the Palmetto College Campuses Grievance Committee's recommendation is due within 15 days of receiving this recommendation. - 7.
+Within 15 days of receiving response from the Palmetto College Chancellor, the grievant may request a final review by the President.
 The President has 20 days to respond.